scaredos/cfresearch/README.md

 `h-captcha-response`: Response of hCaptcha or reCaptcha

 ## Captcha Challenge
 - The new CloudFlare captcha challenge was introduced early this year in an attempt to stop the CloudFlare "bypasses".
 - The new method is `POST` to `?__cf_chl_catpcha_tk__=GENERATED_TOKEN`.
 It hands a `cf_clearance` cookie, allowing the user to freely load the website without the captcha, and a `__cfuid` cookie stating the CloudFlare visitor ID.

-## JS Challenge
-- This is used for UAM (Under Attack Mode)
-- CloudFlare implements a "Browser Check" to generate a token for CloudFlare clearance.
-Upon solving the JS Challenge, the solver is given a `__cfuid` cookie stating the CloudFlare visitor ID and a `cf_clearance` cookie to freely load the website with another challenge.
-The URI is `?__cf_chl_jschl_tk__=GENERATED_TOKEN` and no longer `/cdn-cgi/`.

-`r`: CloudFlare Analytics (Not required to solve challenge)

-`jschl_vc`: Identity of CloudFlare JS challenge

-`jschl_answer`: JavaScript challenge solution

-`pass`: Used in solving JavaScript Challenge

 ## Attacks through CloudFlare
 - Most commonly, if you're website is being attacked while you have CloudFlare active, it's most likely a misconfiguration on your end.
 Do not ratelimit from your server, as you will just ratelimit CloudFlare's requests.
 For starters, you should try caching the webpage.
 Do not cache any pages that require authentication such as a dashboard and a login or signup form.
 Caching the webpage will take load off of your server and put it onto the CloudFlare network, minimizing the network traffic to your server.
 Argo Smart Routing can increase the load time and also help with attacks.
 Argo Smart Routing reduces the requests to the web server.